Prag8855/aab/content/guides/german-health-insurance.md

 ### Travel health insurance

 Travel health insurance covers medical emergencies in other countries.
-It does not cover therapy, long-term treatments, health check-ups or pre-existing conditions.
+It does not cover therapy, long-term treatments, health check-ups or pre-existing health problems.

 - **[If you visit Germany](/guides/german-health-insurance/for-a-visa-application#for-a-schengen-visa)**, travel insurance covers you during your trip.
 You need travel health insurance to get a [[Schengen visa]].
 It does not cover you after you [move to Germany](/guides/moving-to-berlin).
 It's rarely valid for a [residence permit](/glossary/Aufenthaltstitel) application.
 - **If you move to Germany**, travel health insurance is not valid.
 You must get public, private or expat health insurance.